 If you don’t gain entry directly following high school, some universities will allow you to transfer into their undergraduate occupational therapy degree following a year in one of their other undergraduate degrees – for example a science degree.
 This will be dependent on your Grade Point Average in your first-year subjects and could also involve other admission requirements.
 Your ATAR may also be considered.
 Please speak with an admissions officer at the universities you are considering applying for to see if this pathway may be available to you.

 Postgraduate entry into occupational therapy

-There is also a formal postgraduate pathway that is available at 10 universities around Australia.
-They require an undergraduate degree, some with some universities having specific pre-requisite subject requirements which they publish on their website.
+There is also a formal postgraduate pathway that is available at more than 10 universities around Australia.
+They require an undergraduate degree, with some universities having specific pre-requisite subject and additional requirements which they publish on their website.